DTStack/chunjun/docs/connectors-en/binlog/binlog-source.md

 -type: change type, INSERT, UPDATE, DELETE
 -opTime: the execution time of SQL in the database
--ts: Self-incrementing ID, not repeated, can be used for sorting, after decoding, it is the event time of FlinkX, the decoding rules are as follows:
+-ts: Self-incrementing ID, not repeated, can be used for sorting, after decoding, it is the event time of ChunJun, the decoding rules are as follows:
 ```java
 long id = Long.parseLong("6760525407742726144");
 long res = id >> 22;